seanwo/how-to/pinas/pinas.md

 ```console
 sudo ifconfig
 ```
-Create an IP reserveration for the mac address in your router (optional)
+Create an IP reservation for the mac address in your router (optional)
 Rename the device to ```pinas```:
 ```console
 sudo vi /etc/hostname